 The results of the present study suggest that, the fixed dose of Tamarindus indica leaves exhibits significant antidiabetic, antidyslipidemic, hepatoprotective properties, enhancing the potential effect for liver health as an adjunct in dietary management of these metabolic disorders.
 So aqueous fruit extract of Tamarindus indica might be efficacious in patients with diabetic dyslipidemia.
 It showed safer, synergistic and promising hypoglycemic properties and reduced dose level of oral hypoglycemic agents, while giving better glycemic control.

-Keywords: Tamarindus indica, antidiabetic, antidyslipidemic, aqueous extract, liver dysfuction.
+Keywords: Tamarindus indica, antidiabetic, antidyslipidemic, aqueous extract, liver dysfunction.

 1. Introduction